CoBrooks/hephaestus-rs/README.md

 ## TODO

-- Refactor the current object system into an ECS one.
-- Refactor the rust binary into an example crate.
-- Investigate the high setup time (probably has something to do with the Vulkano fps limit based on monitor refresh rate).
 - Add the ability to move the camera around the scene.
 - More lighting: Specular highlights and point lights.
 - ...